Elizabeth Sherwood-Randall: Early life and education

-Sherwood-Randall’s great grandparents emigrated to the United States from Eastern Europe in the late 19th century.
+Sherwood-Randall's great grandparents emigrated to the United States from Eastern Europe in the late 19th century.
 Her paternal grandparents met at the public library in Anaconda, Montana, and married and moved westward, eventually settling in Los Angeles, California, where her father, Richard E. Sherwood, was born in 1929.
-Her mother’s parents began their family life in Omaha, Nebraska, where her mother Dorothy Lipsey Romonek was born in 1932.
+Her mother's parents began their family life in Omaha, Nebraska, where her mother Dorothy Lipsey Romonek was born in 1932.
 The family moved to Los Angeles in the early 1940s.
-Her parents met in high school, were married in 1953, and remained married until her father’s early death in 1993.
-Her father was a Los Angeles civic leader and a partner in the law firm of O’Melveny and Myers, where as a corporate litigator he specialized in antitrust law.
+Her parents met in high school, were married in 1953, and remained married until her father's early death in 1993.
+Her father was a Los Angeles civic leader and a partner in the law firm of O'Melveny and Myers, where as a corporate litigator he specialized in antitrust law.
 Dorothy and Richard Sherwood were active in supporting the growth of the Los Angeles cultural community, including the Los Angeles County Museum of Art, the Center Theater Group, and the California Institute of the Arts.

+She was born in Los Angeles, California and has one brother, Ben Sherwood.
+She received a bachelor's degree from Harvard University, and a doctorate in international relations from Balliol College, Oxford, where she was a Rhodes Scholar.
+She and her brother, Ben Sherwood, were the first sister and brother to win Rhodes Scholarships.
+Sherwood-Randall said of her upbringing, "In my childhood, my mom and dad really set the example for us of valuing public service, respecting public servants and using our lives for public purpose.
+That was in my DNA."